 The effect of cabozantinib on the pharmacokinetics of contraceptive steroids has not been investigated.
 As unchanged contraceptive effect may not be guaranteed, an additional contraceptive method, such as a barrier method, is recommended.

-Because of high plasma protein binding levels of cabozantinib (section 5.2) a plasma protein displacement interaction with warfarin may be possible.
+The effect of cabozantinib on the pharmacokinetic of warfarin has not been investigated.
+An interaction with warfarin may be possible.
 In case of such combination, INR values should be monitored.

 P-glycoprotein substrates